DBS / POSB Working capital loan. Not your usual product review.

 Not all review sites are what they claim to be—many are nothing more than advert-driven portals, serving the advertisers that pay them.

 Across markets from the U.S. to Australia, authorities are uncovering that these platforms often promote results based on payment, not on what’s truly best for the applicant or consumer, and suing them.
-What you see isn’t always an unbiased comparison, but a ranked list bought by those who pay the most.
+What you see isn’t always an unbiased comparison but often a ranked list bought by those who pay the most.

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one applicant to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 They are rates that you may or may not get, and in many countries, regulators are either suing them for clickbaiting consumers or publishing warnings on them.